oracle/terraform-provider-oci/website/docs/r/identity_customer_secret_key.html.markdown

 This resource provides the Customer Secret Key resource in Oracle Cloud Infrastructure Identity service.

 Creates a new secret key for the specified user.
 Secret keys are used for authentication with the Object Storage Service's Amazon S3 compatible API.
-For information, see
-[Managing User Credentials](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm).
+The secret key consists of an Access Key/Secret Key pair.
+For information, see [Managing User Credentials](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm).

 You must specify a *description* for the secret key (although it can be an empty string).
 It does not